 Mycoplasma Removal

-In the process of cell culture, regular testing can effectively prevent large-scale mycoplasma contamination.
-However, if the cells are already contaminated with mycoplasma, they need to be handled promptly.
-The best practice is to sterilize the contaminated cells under high pressure and then discard them to avoid contaminating other clean cell lines.
-If the contaminated cells are particularly valuable and it is necessary to remove the mycoplasma contamination, a combination of antibiotics can be used to achieve this goal.
-Since mycoplasmas lack a cell wall, traditional antibiotics are generally ineffective against them.
-Therefore, selecting an appropriate mycoplasma removal reagent is crucial.
+During the cell culture process, regular testing can effectively prevent large-scale mycoplasma contamination.
+If the cells have been contaminated with mycoplasma, they need to be dealt with in time.
+The best practice is to high-pressure wash the contaminated cells, discard them, re-infect them with clean cell lines, etc. If the contaminated cells are particularly gone, mycoplasma contamination needs to be carried out, and antibiotics are used in combination to achieve this goal.
+Because mycoplasmas lack cell walls, traditional antibiotics are usually ineffective.
+Therefore, choosing the right mycoplasma is key.

-Yeasen's MycAway™ Treatment (1000×) is a mixed antibiotic preparation that contains three components with antimicrobial effects on mycoplasma: quinolones, tetracycline derivatives, and macrolide antibiotics.
-This mycoplasma removal reagent achieves effective mycoplasma clearance by inhibiting DNA synthesis and the production of proteins essential for mycoplasma growth, without harming the cells.
-It maximizes cell salvage and minimizes losses due to mycoplasma contamination.
+Probiotic MycAway™ Mycoplasma Treatment Agent (1000×) is a mixed antibiotic preparation with ingredients that have antibacterial effects on mycoplasmas: quinolones, tetracyclic lactone antibiotics.
+This mycoplasma removal agent effectively removes mycoplasmas by concentrating DNA synthesis and protein production required for mycoplasma growth without damaging cells.
+It can maximize cell rescue and minimize losses caused by mycoplasma contamination.

 Product Features

-Low Toxicity: Minimal toxicity to cells, ensuring no interference with subsequent cell experiments such as transfection and viability assays.
+Low toxicity: Minimal toxicity to cells ensures that subsequent cell experiments such as transfection and viability assays will not be performed.

-High Stability: The reagent can be stored for a long time at -20°C and maintain its high efficacy.
+High stability: The reagent can be stored at -20℃ for a long time and maintain high efficiency.

 Mycoplasma Prevention